 The Railway Land Wildlife Trust (RLWT) is a Lewes-based charity which aims to inspire all members of the local community about the importance of nature, conservation and environmental sustainability by helping to manage the Railway Land Local Nature Reserve and running educational and community projects from its base at the Linklater Pavilion.

-We are governed by a Board of Trustees, run and promote a ‘friends’ membership programme, co-ordinate a group of volunteers and employ staff.
+We are governed by a Board of Trustees, run and promote a ‘friends’ membership programme, co-ordinate a group of volunteers and employ staff to run a variety of projects with beneficiary groups.
 We collect and process personal data for each of these groups.

 Personal data collected